Neural Eigenfunctions Are Structured Representation Learners: Related Work

 \section{Related Work}

-\textbf{Self-supervised learning (SSL)} has sparked great interest in computer vision.
+Self-supervised learning (SSL) has sparked great interest in computer vision.
 Different methods define different pretext tasks to realize representation learning~\citep{doersch2015unsupervised,wang2015unsupervised,noroozi2016unsupervised,zhang2016colorful,pathak2017learning,gidaris2018unsupervised}.
-More recent approaches train Siamese nets~\citep{bromley1993signature} to model image similarities via contrastive objectives~\citep{hadsell2006dimensionality,wu2018unsupervised,oord2018representation,chen2020simple,he2020momentum,caron2020unsupervised} or non-contrastive ones~\citep{grill2020bootstrap,chen2021exploring,caron2021emerging}.
+More recent approaches train Siamese nets~\citep{bromley1993signature} to model image similarities via contrastive objectives~\citep{hadsell2006dimensionality,wu2018unsupervised,oord2018representation,chen2020simple,he2020momentum,caron2020unsupervised,tomasev2022pushing} or non-contrastive ones~\citep{grill2020bootstrap,chen2021exploring,caron2021emerging,bardes2022vicregl,garrido2022duality,bardes2021vicreg}.
 However, due to the existence of trivial constant solutions, popular SSL methods usually introduce empirical tricks such as large batches, asymmetric mechanisms, and momentum encoders to prevent representation collapse.
-In contrast, Neural Eigenmap removes the requirement for these tricks and builds on more solid theoretical foundations.
+In contrast, Neural Eigenmap removes the requirement for these tricks and builds on more grounded theoretical foundations.
+We also note that cross-modality representation learning methods like CLIP~\citep{radford2021learning} can align the representation space of images and texts and have sparked a variety of practical applications~\citep{shen2021much,agarwal2021evaluating,zhou2021denseclip}.
+Adjusting Neural Eigenmap to cover this kind of contrastive learning deserves further investigation.
+More recently, transformer-based SSL methods emerge~\citep{bao2021beit,zhou2021ibot,he2022masked,assran2022masked,zhou2022mugs,fang2023eva}.
+They routinely operate on the image patches and usually learn by masked token prediction or its variant.